 Founded in 1876, Mogollon was named after Don Juan Ignacio Flores Mogollon, a governor of the Spanish province of New Mexico in the 1700’s.
 The Spanish pronunciation is moh-goh-YOHN.
 The locals pronounce it muggy-YOHN.

-Once a bustling, raucous mining town, with almost 100 historic buildings remaining, Mogollon is a ghost town lover’s dream.
-The town was added to the National Register of Historic Places in 1987.
+With almost 100 historic buildings remaining, Mogollon is a ghost town lover’s dream.
+Once a bustling, raucous mining town, Mogollon was added to the National Register of Historic Places in 1987.
 Most buildings are used as residences and summer homes.
-The 15 or so remaining full time residents serve as caretakers.
-Town businesses are open on weekends during the summer, though Niels at Mogollon Woodworks can often be found making beautiful wooden housewares and furniture at his shop during the week.
+The fifteen or so remaining full time residents serve as caretakers.
+There are a few businesses in town.
+Most are open on weekends during the summer; however, Niels at Mogollon Woodworks can often be found making beautiful wooden housewares and furniture at his shop during the week.
+He is one of the fifteen full-time residents.

 Mogollon Woodworks